digitallawyer/openlegaldictionary/_definitions/courts-of-westminster-hall.md

   have ever since been held (a few necessary removals iu times of the plague excepted) lu the palace of west-minster only.
-The courts of equity also sit at westminster, nominally, during term time, although, actually, oniy duriug the first day of term, for they generally sit ln courts provided for the purpose in, or ln the neigh-borhood of, Lincoln’s Inn.
+The courts of equity also sit at westminster, nominally, during term time, although, actually, oniy duriug the first day of term, for they generally sit in courts provided for the purpose in, or in the neigh-borhood of, Lincoln’s Inn.
 Brown.
 published_at: '2018-07-07'
 layout: post